How to check the storage on your iPhone and iPad

 In the detailed view you can:

-If your device shows a "Storage Almost Full" alert, check the storage recommendations or remove some unused content, such as videos and apps.
+If your device shows a "Storage Almost Full" alert, check the storage recommendations or remove some content, such as videos and apps.

 Here's a list of the types of content on your device, and what each type includes: